 Intent

 I have started this series to blend my professional skills with my personal hobbies.
 Specifically, I stay up to date on recent patent filings and analyze the most up to date technology to share with the biking community.
 The biking industry is developing new products at an incredible pace and I hope that these articles bring excitement and insight to their inner workings.
+I am also doing this as a repository of information for future reference.
+In 30 years, we’ll be able to see what was being developed and think “oh my gosh, I can’t believe the industry even tried that”!

 I do not publish inventor names out of respect for their privacy.
 If you are a named inventor on a patent, and want the recognition, shoot me an email and I’ll get your name in the article ASAP.